patcg-individual-drafts/private-aggregation-api/README.md

 will only be enabled for contexts that are able to access third-party cookies.
-That is, it will be disabled if third-party cookies are disabled/deprecated generally or for a particular site/context; note that this also means debug mode will automatically become deprecated when third-party cookies are.
+That is, it will be disabled if third-party cookies are disabled/deprecated generally or for a particular site/context; note that this also means debug mode will automatically become deprecated when third-party cookies are deprecated.

 #### Enabling